gklyne/things/Notes/RPi-RepRap-setup.md

-1. Won't boot without SD card and system image
+1. Won't boot without SD card and system image.
-   To load sd card image on Linux:
+   To load an sd card image from an mage file on Linux:

         dd if=<image-file> of=/dev/sdf

-   Device name shown here is that for my Dell SD card reader - it may well vary.
+   The device name shown here is that for my Dell SD card reader - it may well vary.
-   To find device names, try:
+   To find device names, try any of the following:

         fdisk -l
         cat /proc/partitions